drliangjin/minipy/README.md

 Happy Hacking!

 ## Quick Start

+### To run notebooks locally
-Download the repo zip file by clicking the green button, or alternatively, if you are happy with command line, you can of course `git clone` it to your computer by entering:
+- Download the repo zip file by clicking the green button, or alternatively, if you are happy with command line, you can of course `git clone` it to your computer by entering:
 ```
 git clone https://github.com/drliangjin/the-little-python-book.git
 ```

-Launch your Jupyter Notebook Desktop app (Windows), or if you are comfortable with terminal, `cd` into the folder with *ipynb* files and type in `jupyter notebook`.
+- Launch your Jupyter Notebook Desktop app (Windows), or if you are comfortable with terminal, `cd` into the folder with *ipynb* files and type in `jupyter notebook`.
 Here we go!

+### To view notebooks on Jupyter Notebook Viewer
+- Copy the URL for the Jupyter Notebook you want to check
+- Go to the offical [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/) and enter the URL

 ## Install Anaconda Distribution (including Jupyter Notebook) on your machine
 Please go to [Anaconda download page](https://www.anaconda.com/download/) and select **Python 3.x** version for your operation system.